RetroReversing/retroReversing/pages/n64/N64_3DModellingSoftware.md

 Deluxe Paint (Dpaint) was the most popular tool for making textures, along with PaintShopPro and PhotoShop.
 So any editor which supported saving the SGI's RGB format was supported and their were tools to convert other formats to RGB.

 In order to use the textures in a Nintendo 64 game, the official SDK came with the command line tool called `rgb2c` which converted a SGI RGB image file into compilable C Code!

+If the texture was referenced in a 3D model format such as Ningen (`*.flt`) then it would be automatically converted to C-code when the model was converted.